AssassinK786/furybsd-livecd/README.md

 This Live ISO builder builds Live ISOs for FuryBSD.
 It is based on [furybsd-livecd](https://github.com/furybsd/furybsd-livecd/) && furybsd-legacy by Joe Maloney

-This Live ISO builder builds Live ISOs for FuryBSD.
-It is based on

 ## System Requirements for live media

 * 2 GHz dual core processor